DhanalakshmiBC/third-own-gh-actions/README.md

       const inputElement = screen.getByRole('textbox')
       ```

-      For multiple buttons we can use *getByRole* with name or other attribute otherwise it will throw error.
+      For multiple elements with same role we can use *getByRole* with name or other attribute otherwise it will throw error.

       ```html
       <button> Submit </button>